PEXANE2/azure-docs.tr-tr/articles/media-services/previous/media-services-dotnet-check-job-progress-with-webhooks.md

            </appSettings>
      ```

-4. Program.cs dosyanızı aşağıdaki kodla güncelleyin:
+4. Program.cs dosyanızı aşağıdaki kodla güncelleştirin:

     ```csharp
             using System;